-Despite being far more popular than the PC market, the console space is actually in kind of a funny spot with regards to gaming headsets.
+Despite being far more popular than the PC market, the console space is actually kind of a funny spot for gaming headsets.
 No gaming headset for the current generation of consoles is fully compatible with each console, and when they do work, there’s often features left behind on PC—most commonly, surround sound.
 By and large, these problems won’t be fixed any time soon, but that doesn’t necessarily mean you need to settle for fewer features on a console.

-The Sony PlayStation Gold Wireless Headset brings wireless audio and surround sound to the PlayStation 4 for under $100.
+The Sony PlayStation Gold Wireless Headset brings wireless audio and surround sound to the PlayStation 4 (and PlayStation 5!) for under $100.
 On paper it’s an impressive product, but is it actually any good?

 Who is the PlayStation Gold Wireless Headset for?